ianvcaldas/chol-dictionary/README.md

 this "realphabetization".
 This part of the script reorders entries based on standard alphabetical order and prints a new source in MDF format.

-### Known bugs with realphabetization

-Some words have multiple numbered entries indexed by the MDF field `\hm`.
+**Known bugs with realphabetization:** Some words have multiple numbered entries indexed by the MDF field `\hm`.
 After realphabetization, these entries might stop being in the right order.
-We believe only the following entries, in the Ch'ol to Spanish dictionary, are
-affected: joch', ñak, wersa, \*wuty, and yolokña.
+We believe only the following entries, in the Ch'ol to Spanish dictionary, are affected: joch', ñak, wersa, \*wuty, and yolokña.

 ## Conversion to LaTeX